Graph Condensation for Inductive Node Representation Learning: Experiments

 \subsection{Inference Accuracy Comparison (\textbf{Q1})}

 We compare MCond with baselines under both node batch setting and graph batch setting, and the average accuracy with standard deviation is shown in Table~\ref{tab:41}.
 In the $\text{O}\to \text{S}$ setting, $\rm{MCond_{OS}}$ significantly outperforms other baselines.
 Coreset methods select representative nodes but discard a significant number of edges from the original graph.
 This action hinders the information propagation in the synthetic graph and impairs inference performance.
 While VNG generates a virtual graph to replace the original graph for inference, the use of plain weighted k-means and implicit one-to-one mapping relationships in VNG severely limits the expressive capacity of the generated graph, resulting in sub-optimal results.
 Remarkably, with substantial reduction rates, $\rm{MCond_{OS}}$ achieves results that are closely comparable to Whole, i.e., training and inference on the original graph.
 Even on the largest dataset Reddit, the accuracy remains well-maintained.
 Specifically, on the Pubmed dataset, $\rm{MCond_{OS}}$ achieves an accuracy of $78.40\%$ (graph batch) and $78.35\%$ (node batch), closely approaching the accuracy achieved by leveraging the original graph for inference, which is $79.03\%$ and $78.97\%$, respectively.
 These results evidently reveal the effectiveness of our proposed mapping matrix, and the synthetic graph can be successfully employed in inductive inference.
 In the context of the $\text{S}\to \text{O}$ setting, we compare the synthetic graphs generated by $\rm{MCond_{SO}}$ and GCond.
 The observed improvement in results validates the superior quality of the trained GNN and highlights the effectiveness of incorporating the additional structure loss, which introduces topology information as a valuable supervision signal in the graph condensation process.
+Lastly, in the comparison between $\rm{MCond_{SO}}$ and $\rm{MCond_{SS}}$, where GNNs are both trained on the synthetic graph, $\rm{MCond_{SS}}$ achieves performances closely similar to $\rm{MCond_{SO}}$.
+This further indicates that test nodes receive high-quality information from the synthetic graph, and the established edges are appropriate and meaningful for accurate inference.
+When comparing the node batch and graph batch settings, the graph batch setting introduces more connections between inductive nodes, resulting in better accuracy across all datasets. {Moreover, ${\bf M}$ ensures that the converted adjacency matrix ${\bm{a}}{\bf M}$ contains more edges than graph batches, exerting dominant influence over information propagation and enabling the node batch setting to maintain high accuracy.}